 WHAT IS THE THEORY BEHIND FAMILY THERAPY?

-Family therapy is a collection of therapeutic approaches that rest on a systems prospective, the belief that changes in one part of a system can and will catalyze change in other parts of the system, by either creating problems or contributing to solutions.
+Family Therapy is a collection of therapeutic approaches that rely on a systems prospective; the belief that changes in one part of a system can and will catalyze change in other parts of the system, by either creating problems or contributing to solutions.
 Family members can be integral to the recovery process in their support for the patient, but also in their enforcement of consequences for addictive behavior.
 At the same time, loved ones will also have their own aspirations and issues that need to be addressed.

 Historically, substance use disorders have been viewed as an individual problem (a moral or character flaw of the individual) and thus have been treated individually and in isolation.
 However, research from the last three decades has worked to identify the important role partners and families play in the origin and maintenance of addictive behavior.
 Addiction is now conceptualized as existing within part of larger family system, thus treating the couple or family as a whole.

 Family interventions have existed within human culture for a significant amount of time.
 The formal development of Family Therapy began with the child guidance and marriage counseling movements of the early 1900s, and further materialized with the creation of the American Association of Marriage Counselors (now known as AAMFT) in 1942.
 From early influences of psychoanalysis and social psychiatry, a multitude of different and distinct schools of Family Therapy developed.
 By the 1970s, the strict distinctions between different schools of thought began to soften, moving away from theoretical purism.
 Today, modern Family Therapy is often an eclectic mix of different strategies, techniques, and theories from across the different Family Therapy approaches.